Edward Bellamy: Bellamyite movement

-Bellamy himself came to actively participate in the political movement which emerged around his book, particularly after 1891 when he founded his own magazine, The New Nation, and began to promote united action between the various Nationalist Clubs and the emerging People's Party.
+Bellamy actively participated in the political movement that emerged from his book, particularly after 1891 when he founded a magazine, The New Nation, and began to promote united action between the various Nationalist Clubs and the emerging People's Party.
 For the next three and a half years, Bellamy gave his all to politics, publishing his magazine, working to influence the platform of the People's Party, and publicizing the Nationalist movement in the popular press.
-This phase of his life came to an end in 1894, when The New Nation was forced to suspend publication owing to financial difficulties.
+Bellamy authored a document entitled The Programme of the Nationalists, which was published in the intellectual journal The Forum in March 1894.
+This phase of his life came to an end in 1894, when he suspended publication of The New Nation owing to financial difficulties.

 With the key activists of the Nationalist Clubs largely absorbed into the apparatus of the People's Party (although a Nationalist Party did run three candidates for office in Wisconsin as late as 1896), Bellamy abandoned politics for a return to literature.
 He set to work on a sequel to Looking Backward titled Equality, attempting to deal with the ideal society of the post-revolutionary future in greater detail.
 In this final work, he addressed the question of feminism, dealing with the taboo subject of female reproductive rights in a future, post-revolutionary America.
 Other subjects overlooked in Looking Backward, such as animal rights and wilderness preservation, were dealt with in a similar context.
 The book saw print in 1897 and would prove to be Bellamy's final creation.

 Several short stories of Bellamy's were published in 1898, and The Duke of Stockbridge; a Romance of Shays' Rebellion was published in 1900.

 Death and legacy

 Edward Bellamy died of tuberculosis in Chicopee Falls, Massachusetts ten years after the publication of his most famous book.
 He was 48 years old.

 His lifelong home in Chicopee Falls, built by his father, was designated a National Historic Landmark in 1971.

 Bellamy was the cousin of Francis Bellamy, famous for writing the original version of the Pledge of Allegiance.

 Bellamy Road, a residential road in Toronto, is named for the author.

+In July, 1967 a street in Co-op City, the Bronx, New York was named in honor of Bellamy (Bellamy Loop).

+His book Looking Backward inspired other writers.
+Solomon Schindler authored Young West: A Sequel to Bellamy's Looking Backward in 1894.
+Richard Michaelis wrote Looking Further Forward.
+An Answer to Looking Backward, by Edward Bellamy, in 1890, in which he put forward that a better way to alleviate the threat of poverty is through voluntary "co-operation and mutual insurance companies."